-Equation (9) indicates that when the covariance $(cov(\tilde{y}t - \tilde{y}t^n, \tilde{y}t^n - \tilde{y}t^e))$ takes a negative value, it may be possible to reduce the variance of the output gap $(var(\tilde{y}t - \tilde{y}t^n))$ to a level below the variance of the gap between actual and natural output $(var(\tilde{y}t - \tilde{y}t^n))$.
-The lower part of Table 1 shows that the covariance may take a negative value under a policy rule that responds to the asset price gap.22 Moreover, the covariance decreases as the interest rate responds more strongly to the asset price gap can then reduce the output gap variance relative to where the policy responds only to inflation.
+Equation (9) indicates that when the covariance $(\operatorname{cov}(\tilde{y}t - \tilde{y}t^n, \tilde{y}t^n - \tilde{y}t^e))$ takes a negative value, it may be possible to reduce the variance of the output gap $(\operatorname{var}(\tilde{y}t - \tilde{y}t^e))$ to a level below the variance of the gap between actual and natural output $(\operatorname{var}(\tilde{y}t - \tilde{y}t^n))$.
+The lower part of Table 1 shows that the covariance may take a negative value under a policy rule that responds to the asset price gap.22 Moreover, the covariance decreases as the interest rate responds more strongly to the asset price gap.
+A policy rule with an interest rate responding to both inflation and the asset price gap can then reduce the output gap variance relative to where the policy responds only to inflation.
 However, this benefit comes at the cost of increasing the volatility of inflation.
-These results reinforce our finding that the central bank faces a tradeoff between the stabilization of inflation and the output gap in the presence of financial market imperfections.
+These results reinforce our finding that the central bank faces a trade-off between the stabilization of inflation and the output gap in the presence of financial market imperfections.
 Table 1 also shows the welfare loss defined as the weighted average of the inflation and output gap variance.
 Under the parameter values set in our model, if the monetary policy moderately responds to the asset price gap (with a coefficient on the asset price gap of around 1.0), it would be welfare improving.

 The results are similar in the case of net worth shocks.
 Table 2 presents the variance of the output gap (as well as its decomposition) and the variance of inflation in an economy with net worth shocks.
 As in the case of technology shocks, we can stabilize inflation by a policy rule that responds strongly to inflation.
 In the presence of financial market imperfections, however, we cannot reduce to zero the variance of the output gap under such a policy rule.
 Table 2 also indicates that by including the asset price gap in the policy rule, the variance of the output gap can decrease, but again this comes at the cost of increasing the variance of inflation.
-These results suggest that in line with the
+These results suggest that in line with the earlier simulation results, monetary authorities face policy trade-offs in the presence of financial market imperfections.
+Table 2 also indicates, as in the case of technology shocks, a moderate response to the asset price gap could improve economic welfare.

-22 The impulse response in Fig. 1 shows that this covariance is indeed negative.
-Under a policy rule with the asset price gap ("Asset"), the response of the equilibrium (or actual) output to a technology shock is smaller than the response of the natural output to the same shock $((\tilde{y}t - \tilde{y}t^n)$ takes a negative value), while the response of natural output exceeds that of efficient output $((\tilde{y}t^n - \tilde{y}t^e))$ takes a positive value).
+^{22.} The impulse response in Figure 1 shows that this covariance is indeed negative.
+Under a policy rule with the asset price gap ("asset"), the response of the equilibrium (or actual) output to a technology shock is smaller than the response of the natural output to the same shock $((\tilde{y}t - \tilde{y}t^n)$ takes a negative value), while the response of natural output exceeds that of efficient output $((\tilde{y}t^n - \tilde{y}t^e)$ takes a positive value).
 As a result, the covariance between $(\tilde{y}t - \tilde{y}t^n)$ and $(\tilde{y}t^n - \tilde{y}t^e)$ is negative.